renpy/renpy/sphinx/source/store_variables.rst

     This is a template ADV-mode character, and the default character kind that is used when :func:`Character` is called.

+.. var:: _confirm_quit = True

+    This determines if quitting the game asks for confirmation.
+It is set to False during the splashscreen, and is ignored when in the main menu.

 .. var:: _dismiss_pause = True

     If True, the player can dismiss pauses and transitions.